puppetlabs/puppetlabs-packer/templates/ubuntu/README.md

 ### About

 This contains all of the var files required to build any of the templates in the `templates/common` directory for Ubuntu platforms.

+### Support Status

+This repository includes OS platforms that are officially supported at Puppet and ones that are entirely maintained by the community.
+Packer templates include a `support_status` variable which indicates whether the template is puppet maintained vs. community maintained.

+Puppet maintained Ubuntu versions include 14.04, 16.04, and 18.04.
+Any other versions of Ubuntu here are community maintained.

 ### Building